How to effectively tag for cloud spend management

 Although implementing a quality tagging strategy isn’t always simple, tagging is still worth the investment.
-This is especially true if your organization is capable of automating processes.
+This is especially true if your organisation is capable of automating processes.
 It is vital to use a disciplined approach with a strong foundation that includes policies that encourage good tag hygiene.

 To create the best tagging policy, be sure to plan a detailed strategic roll-out process.
 Here are some factors to consider: